EvanDotPro/PhpComputer/README.md

 This project does not aim to have any practical use what-so-ever, aside from possibly entertainment or education value.
 However, it not necessarily aimed to help _teach_ the concepts it represents, and is likely to make more sense to those who already have a basic understanding of how computers work at a low level.
 To get a better understanding of these concepts, I highly recommend the book [But How Do It Know](http://www.amazon.com/gp/product/0615303765) by J. Clark Scott.

+**Note:** While this could conceivable be evolved into a hardware emulation layer for PHP (maybe?), that is _not_ the goal of this project.
+Not only have I never looked at a single line of harware virtualization code in my life at the time of writing this, but it would also just be plain idiotic to attempt something like that with PHP.

 ## Install

 Via Composer